ocsw/system-setup/macos/macos.md

     added when they are used.
 This Launch Agent is mainly needed for SSH signing keys for `git`, which are never used in the usual way, so they aren't automatically added regardless of settings.)
+* Consolidate and order the config file from most to least specific
 * Add `~/.ssh` to SpiderOak One (depending)

 ### GPG